 You know all those meetings you go to?
 Department meetings, PLC meetings, grade level meetings, faculty meetings, admin meetings, etc… (this list could go on forever).

-In order to support these conversations there is a group of schools who are transforming the way they capture, share, and reflect on these meetings using their Atlas system.
+In order to support these conversations there is a group of schools who are transforming the way they capture, share, and reflect on school meetings using their Atlas system.
+Read their stories below.

 As Assistant Principal responsible for Teaching and Learning, one of my primary responsibilities is to provide the framework for a professional learning community.

 According to Richard DuFour the core principles of professional learning communities include:

 - What do we want each student to learn?

 - How will we know when each student has learned it?